Nurse Apprenticeship and Residency

 Nurse Residency

-CMH’s one-year paid nurse residency program helps new graduate nurses transition from students to confident bedside nurses.
-Our program will promote a lifelong love of professional and personal growth with its supportive and inclusive atmosphere.
+CMH’s one-year paid nurse residency program helps new graduate nurses become safe, competent, confident bedside nurses.
+Our program fosters a lifelong love of professional and personal growth within a supportive and inclusive atmosphere.
 Nurses with less than one year of experience are eligible to apply.

 How to Apply

 To apply for the CMH residency program, go to the CMH Careers website.
 Select a nursing position and apply.
-All new graduate nurses (with less than one year of experience) selected for employment will be placed into the residency cohort.
+All new graduate nurses (with less than one year of experience) selected for employment are placed into the residency cohort.

 Residency Phases